Skip to main content

 Grass snake swims away through shaded water, towards a fallen branch.
 Grass snake

-Grass snakes have a yellow and black collar with a pale underside and dark markings on their side.
+Grass snakes are non-venomous and harmless to humans.
 If threatened, these shy snakes sometimes play dead by dramatically tossing their head back and lolling their tongues.
 If caught, they release a foul odour from their anal gland.

 Adder

-Although adders are more common in heathlands, moorlands, and woodlands, they can occasionally be found near bodies of water.
-Adders are the only venomous snake native to the UK, but they are generally shy, and bites are rare.
+Although adders are more common in heathlands, moorlands and woodlands, they can occasionally be found near bodies of water.
+The adder is the only venomous snake native to the UK, but they are generally shy, and bites are rare.

 Adders are grey in colour with a distinctive dark zig-zag pattern along their back with a ‘V’ or ‘X’ marking on their heads.
 Males are silvery in colour, while females might be more reddish-brown.
 Compared to grass snakes, adders are small, reaching 60-80cm.